-Screws are an integral part of any build project, especially if you are using wood.
+Screws are an integral part of any building project, especially if you are using wood.
 Although the different types of screws may all look the same stood side by side on the shelf at the DIY store, there is actually quite a difference between the functionality of different screws, and choosing the wrong one can mean that all your hard work goes to waste as your build won’t stand the test of time.

 As well as the type of material, it’s also important that you take into account the size of the material.
 If, for example, you were joining heavy timbers or joining metal to timber, the type of screw that you would need is a coach screw, sometimes known as a lag bolt.